-- The pension holder dies before age 75.
+- If you pass away before age 75.

-- Funds in excess of the LTA are withdrawn, before the pension holder reaches age 75.
+- If you withdraw funds in excess of the LTA before age 75.

 Lump sum Charge

-For funds that are in excess of the LTA, if these are drawn as a lump sum, or a series of lump sums, before the age of 75, they will be taxed at a one off rate of 55%.
-Once this charge has been taken, the remaining 45% will be paid to the member’s bank account and nothing further is payable.
+If you have funds in excess of the pension lifetime allowance, you have the choice to take them as a lump sum or series of lump sums before age 75.
+This option will be taxed at a one-time rate of 55%, and the remaining 45% will be paid directly to your bank account.

 Drawdown DESIGNATION Charge